DEVELOPING SEARCH STRATEGIES FOR SYSTEMATIC REVIEWS

 The following videos are selected from OVID training (some very detailed)

-The final link is a guide from the University of Otago
+The final link is a guide from University College London

 Systematic Reviews (SRs) aim to find and evaluate all studies, published and unpublished, relevant to a research question.
 They use systematic methods to minimise bias and they also use transparent methods that allow for replication and verification.